-The Holy Spirit abides in every believer.
-He is a gift from the Father in answer to the prayer of the Son (verse 16).
-During His earthly ministry, Jesus had guided, guarded, and taught His disciples, but now He was going to leave them.
-The Spirit of God would come to them and dwell in them, taking the place of their Master’s literal presence.
-Jesus called the Spirit “another Comforter" --another of the same kind.
-The Spirit of God is not different from the Son of God for both are God (One in essence).
-The Spirit of God had dwelt with the disciples in the Person of Jesus Christ.
-Now He would dwell in them.
+During His earthly ministry, Jesus had guided, guarded, and taught His disciples; but now, in John 14—16, He is preparing to leave them.
+He promises that the Spirit of God would come to the disciples and dwell in them, taking the place of their Master’s physical presence.
+Jesus called the Spirit “another Comforter”—another of the same kind.
+The Spirit of God is not different from the Son of God in essence, for both are God.

-To have the Holy Spirit as our "Paraclete" is to have God Himself indwelling us as believers.
-He teaches us the Word and guides us into the truth of that Word.
-He also reminds us of what He has taught us so that we can depend on God's Word in the difficult times of life.
-The Spirit uses the Word to give us His peace (John 14:27), His love (John 15:9, 10), and His joy (John 15:11).
-These are profound truths that comfort our hearts and minds in a troubled world.
-The power of this indwelling "paraclete" gives us the ability to "live by the Spirit so that we will not gratify the desires of the sinful flesh" and "Since we live by the Spirit, let us keep in step with the Spirit (Galatians 5:16, 25).
-We, then, can have the "fruit of the Spirit" produced in our own lives (Galatians 5:22, 23) to the glory of God the Father.
-What a blessing to have the Holy Spirit in our lives as our "paraclete," our Comforter, our Encourager, our Counselor, and our Advocate.
-Thank you, Father, for your wonderful gift!
+To have the Holy Spirit as our Paraclete is to have God Himself indwelling us as believers.
+The Spirit teaches us the Word and guides us into truth.
+He reminds us of what Jesus has taught so that we can depend on His Word in the difficult times of life.
+The Spirit works in us to give us His peace (John 14:27), His love (John 15:9–10), and His joy (John 15:11).
+He comforts our hearts and minds in a troubled world.
+The power of the indwelling Paraclete gives us the ability to live by the Spirit and “not gratify the desires of the sinful flesh” (Galatians 5:16).
+The Spirit can then produce His fruit in our lives (Galatians 5:22–23) to the glory of God the Father.
+What a blessing to have the Holy Spirit in our lives as our Paraclete—our Comforter, our Encourager, our Counselor, and our Advocate!